-Using Ubuntu MATE provides you with the freedom to run a complete, full-featured operating system, pre-configured with most, if not all, of the fully-licensed and feature-rich applications you will need for your daily computing.
+Using Ubuntu MATE provides you with the freedom to run a complete, full-featured operating system, pre-configured with most, if not all, of the applications you will need for your daily computing.
 Or you can change anything about the way it looks, the way it works, or the applications it runs to suit your taste.